Furyfree/Compute-cluster/README.md

 # Compute Cluster Project

-A deployment system that gives students access to computing resources and physical sensors through DTU's SSO login.
+A deployment system that gives students access to computing resources and physical sensors through LDAP login.

 ## About